Multi Task Inverse Reinforcement Learning for Common Sense Reward

 \section{Conclusions}

-In this work, we addressed the important question of how can we get rewards capable of guiding reinforcement learning agents to exhibit desired behavior within our environment.
+In this work, we addressed the important question of how to learn rewards capable of guiding reinforcement learning agents to exhibit desired behavior within our environment.
 An important step in achieving this goal is to disentangle the task-independent reward, which we name common-sense reward from the task reward.
-We believe this simple observation can have an important impact as it allows us to focus on learning \emph{how} the agent should behave and not on \emph{what} the agent should be doing. \\

-Furthermore, our experiments show that not only does our new framework allow us to easily combine expert observations from different tasks, but that learning from a variety of different tasks is a key to learning meaningful reward functions. \\

-Finally, we observe that current IRL methods, while successful in imitation learning, do not learn a proper reward function.
-We advocate for further work in this direction, as the reward function can be of great importance and not just an auxiliary for imitation learning.
+We believe this simple observation can have an important impact as it allows us to focus on learning \emph{how} the agent should behave and not on \emph{what} the agent should be doing.
+Furthermore, our experiments show that our framework allows us to easily combine expert observations from different tasks and that learning from a variety of different tasks is a key to learning meaningful reward functions.
+Finally, we observe that current IRL methods, while successful in imitation learning, still struggle to learn a proper reward function.
+We advocate for further work in this direction, as the reward function can be more than an auxiliary for imitation learning.